Fraud Article

 2. In-depth look into the US states’ data protection and privacy laws

 It’s essential to recognize that the US privacy landscape is in constant change.
 Therefore, we cannot promise an exhaustive overview of all state-level consumer data protection acts.
-However, we have curated a list of the most relevant legal acts shaping the privacy landscape in 2024.
-We offer insights into the key provisions of each law and how they impact businesses.
-So, here is the list of the key provisions of US data protection and privacy laws which are already in force or are entering into force in 2024:
+However, we have curated a list of the most relevant legal acts shaping the privacy landscape in 2025.
+Here’s a look at the key provisions of US data protection and privacy laws, including new states entering the fold:

 California